myDevicesIoT/cayenne-docs/docs/FEATURES.md

 #### Wireless Sensors

 Some sensors contain GPS or other wireless location tracking onboard.
-When adding these devices, you will have the option of allowing the sensor to be tracked independently of the device it communicates to.<br/><br/>
+When adding these devices, you will have the option of allowing the sensor to be tracked independently of the device it communicates to.

-**Moves independently**<br/>
+**Moves independently**

 By default, the **Location** for wireless sensors will be set to “Moves independently”.
 You will then be asked to enter in the required information that let’s Cayenne know where to obtain the location information for this device.
 For example, with a wireless sensor that communicates its data with an Arduino board, you will be asked for the Virtual Pin that will contain the location data.
-See more information on specifying automatic location tracking settings for [Raspberry Pi](#raspberry-pi-device-tracking) or [Arduino devices](#arduino-device-tracking).<br/><br/>
+See more information on specifying automatic location tracking settings for [Raspberry Pi](#features-asset-tracking-configuring-tracking-raspberry-pi), [Arduino devices](#features-asset-tracking-configuring-tracking-arduino) or [LoRa devices](#features-asset-tracking-configuring-tracking-lora-devices).

 ### Map Tracking Features

 Cayenne’s Map Widget makes it easy to view the current or past location data for your devices.
-Whenever you add a Device to Cayenne, a [Device Map Widget](#device-map-features) is automatically added for you.
+Whenever you add a Device to Cayenne, a [Device Map Widget](#features-asset-tracking-map-tracking-features-device-map-features) is automatically added for you.
 This Device Map widget allows you to visualize the location data for your single device.
-If you want to view multiple devices at once, check out the [Project Map Widget](#project-map-features).<br/><br/>
+If you want to view multiple devices at once, check out the [Project Map Widget](#features-asset-tracking-map-tracking-features-project-map-features).

-**Zooming and scrolling**<br/>
+**Zooming and scrolling**

 Using the Map Widget, you can zoom in and zoom out and scroll the map view around to get the best view of your data.<br/><br/>

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160712142115/Map-view-zoom-scroll.png" width="600" height="363" alt="Map Tracking Features"><br/><br/></p>

-**Change Map View options**<br/>
+**Change Map View options**

-Using the Map View menu, you can change certain map options such as viewing Terrain or Satellite imagery.<br/><br/>
+Using the Map View menu, you can change certain map options such as viewing Terrain or Satellite imagery.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160712142329/Map-view-sat-terrain.png" width="600" height="363" alt="Terrain Imagery"><br/><br/></p>